Ease of doing business index: Research and influence

 As stated in the report, "Empirical research is needed to establish the optimal level of business regulation—for example, what the duration of court procedures should be and what the optimal degree of social protection is.
 The indicators compiled in the Doing Business project allow such research to take place.
 Since the start of the project in November 2001, more than 3,000 academic papers have used one or more indicators constructed in Doing Business and the related background papers by its authors."
 An example of such empirical research is a paper on business regulation and poverty, published in Economics Letters.

 More than 3,000 academic papers used data from the index.
 The effect of improving regulations on economic growth is claimed to be very strong.
 Moving from the worst one-fourth of nations to the best one-fourth implies a 2.3 percentage point increase in annual growth.
 Another 7,000 working papers in economics and social science departments use the data from the Doing Business report.
 The 2016 Nobel Prize Winner in Economics Oliver Hart is among the authors of such papers.

 The various sub-components of the index in themselves provided concrete suggestions for improvement.
 Many of them may have been relatively easy to implement and uncontroversial (except perhaps among corrupt officials who may gain from onerous regulations requiring bribes to bypass).
 As such, the index has influenced many nations to improve their regulations.
 Several have explicitly targeted to reach a minimum position on the index, for example, the top 25 list.
 To consider the element of corruption and transparency in the economy, the index has also been combined with the Corruption Perceptions Index in the annual Best European Countries for Business publication.

 Somewhat similar annual reports are the Indices of Economic Freedom and the Global Competitiveness Report.
 They, especially the latter, look at many more factors that affect economic growth, like inflation and infrastructure.
 These factors may however be more subjective and diffuse, since many are measured using surveys and they may be more difficult to change quickly compared to regulations.

 A November 2017 EconTalk podcast explains the lasting influence in academia and policy circles of the Doing Business report.
+Financial crises cyclically peak interest in research on insolvency, using the Doing Business data.